Market Whales and Their Recent Bets on ANET Options

 Arista Networks is a networking equipment provider that primarily sells Ethernet switches and software to data centers.
 Its marquee product is its extensible operating system, or EOS, that runs a single image across every single one of its devices.
 The firm operates as one reportable segment.
 It has steadily gained market share since its founding in 2004, with a focus on high-speed applications.
 Arista counts Microsoft and Meta Platforms as its largest customers and derives roughly three quarters of its sales from North America.

-Having examined the options trading patterns of Arista Networks, our attention now turns directly to the company.
-This shift allows us to delve into its present market position and performance
+In light of the recent options history for Arista Networks, it's now appropriate to focus on the company itself.
+We aim to explore its current performance.

-Current Position of Arista Networks With a volume of 972,523, the price of ANET is up 0.07% at $310.08.
-RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
-Next earnings are expected to be released in 76 days.
-Expert Opinions on Arista Networks
+Where Is Arista Networks Standing Right Now?
+With a volume of 989,049, the price of ANET is down -0.5% at $317.8.
+RSI indicators hint that the underlying stock may be overbought.
+Next earnings are expected to be released in 69 days.
+Professional Analyst Ratings for Arista Networks

-In the last month, 5 experts released ratings on this stock with an average target price of $313.4.
+Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $309.4.

-Maintaining their stance, an analyst from Wells Fargo continues to hold a Overweight rating for Arista Networks, targeting a price of $340.
-In a positive move, an analyst from Jefferies has upgraded their rating to Buy and adjusted the price target to $320.
-An analyst from Needham has revised its rating downward to Buy, adjusting the price target to $320.
+An analyst from Jefferies upgraded its action to Buy with a price target of $320.
+An analyst from Barclays persists with their Overweight rating on Arista Networks, maintaining a target price of $320.
 Maintaining their stance, an analyst from Piper Sandler continues to hold a Neutral rating for Arista Networks, targeting a price of $302.
-Consistent in their evaluation, an analyst from UBS keeps a Neutral rating on Arista Networks with a target price of $285.
+Maintaining their stance, an analyst from UBS continues to hold a Neutral rating for Arista Networks, targeting a price of $285.
+An analyst from Needham downgraded its action to Buy with a price target of $320.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.